kwonoj/rx-sandbox/README.md

 Testing this epic via rxSandbox won't work.
 Once sandbox flush all internal actions synchronously, promises are still scheduled into next tick so there's no inner observable subscription value collected by flush. `RxAsyncSandboxInstance` in opposite no longer flush actions synchronously but schedule each individual action into promise tick to try to collect values from async functions.

 **NOTE: this is beta feature and likely have some issues.
-Also Until stablized internal implementation can change without semver breaking.**
+Also until stablized internal implementation can change without semver breaking.**

 #### Custom frame time factor